Ratio of Debt to Income

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our very useful Mortgage Qualification Calculator.
+If you'd like to run your own numbers, feel free to use our Mortgage Qualifying Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to go over pre-qualification to determine how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be thrilled to go over pre-qualification to determine how much you can afford.

 Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
 Give us a call: (207) 571-8034.